-Most tourist buses arrive just below the main square in the north of McLeod Ganj.
-You'll need to walk 200 meters up a hill to town from the bus station.
-Two parallel roads, Jogiwara Road and Temple Road, lead south from the small main square and form a ring.
+Most tourist buses arrive just below the main square in the northern part of McLeod Ganj.
+You'll need to walk 200 meters up a hill to the main part of town.
+Two roads, Jogiwara (also spelled Jogibara) Road and Temple Road, lead south from the small main square and form a ring.

 What to Expect

-Things to Do Around McLeod Ganj
+Finding Things to Do in McLeod Ganj

-Nicer rooms include a balcony with a view.
-Cheaper options may not include bedsheets or towels!
+Most rooms are not heated, but some places offer personal heaters for an additional charge.
+Nicer rooms include a balcony with a view of the valley.
+Cheaper options may not even include bedsheets or towels!

 When you grow tired of Indian and Tibetan food: